HM Prison Service: Winston Churchill

-Major reforms were championed by the Liberal Party government in 1906–14.
-The key player was Winston Churchill when he was the Liberal Home Secretary, 1910-11.
+Major reforms were championed by the Liberal Party government in 1906–1914.
+The key player was Winston Churchill when he was the Liberal Home Secretary, 1910–1911.
 He first achieved fame as a prisoner in the Boer war in 1899.
 He escaped after 28 days and the media, and his own book, made him a national hero overnight.
-He later wrote, "I certainly hated my captivity more than I have ever hated any other in my whole life....Looking back on those days I've always felt the keenest pity for prisoners and captives."
+He later wrote, "I certainly hated my captivity more than I have ever hated any other in my whole life. ...
+Looking back on those days I've always felt the keenest pity for prisoners and captives."
 As Home Secretary he was in charge of the nation's penal system.
 Biographer Paul Addison says.
 "More than any other Home Secretary of the 20th century, Churchill was the prisoner's friend.
-He arrived at the Home Office with the firm conviction that the penal system was excessively harsh".
+He arrived at the Home Office with the firm conviction that the penal system was excessively harsh."
 He worked to reduce the number sent to prison in the first place, especially those imprisoned for their delay in paying fines, or for debts.
 He shortened their terms, and made life in prison more tolerable, and rehabilitation more likely.
 His reforms were not politically popular, but they had a major long-term impact on the British penal system.

 Borstal system

-In 1894–5 Herbert Gladstone's Committee on Prisons showed that criminal propensity peaked from the mid-teens to the mid-twenties.
-He took the view that central government should break the cycle of offending and imprisonment by establishing a new type of reformatory, that was called Borstal after the village in Kent which housed the first one.
-The movement reached its peak after the first world war when Alexander Paterson became commissioner, delegating authority and encouraging personal responsibility in the fashion of the English Public school: cellblocks were designated as 'houses' by name and had a housemaster.
+In 1894–1895, Herbert Gladstone's Committee on Prisons showed that criminal propensity peaked from the mid-teens to the mid-twenties.
+He took the view that central government should break the cycle of offending and imprisonment by establishing a new type of reformatory, that was called Borstal after the village in Kent which housed the first one in 1902.
+The movement reached its peak after the first world war when Alexander Paterson became commissioner, delegating authority and encouraging personal responsibility in the fashion of the English public school: cellblocks were designated as 'houses' by name and had a housemaster.
 Cross-country walks were encouraged, and no one ran away.

-Prison populations remained at a low level until after the Second World War when Paterson died and the movement was unable to update itself.
+Borstal populations remained at a low level until after the Second World War when Paterson died and the movement was unable to update itself.
 Some aspects of Borstal found their way into the main prison system, including open prisons and housemasters (renamed assistant governors), and many Borstal-trained prison officers used their experience in the wider service.

+In 1988, borstals were replaced with young offender institutions for those aged 18-20, and secure children’s homes for those aged 10-17.
+Education, training and support are still the main focuses.

+Later Reforms

-However, in general, the prison system in the twentieth century remained in Victorian buildings which steadily became more and more overcrowded with inevitable results.
+In general, the prison system in the twentieth century remained in Victorian buildings which steadily became more and more overcrowded with inevitable results.

+In 1979, the government of Margaret Thatcher began implementing the "short, sharp shock" programme.
+However, it was soon found to have had no effect on reoffending, with more than half of offenders being convicted again within a year, and was abandoned.